Strategy and Product and the Rotational Development Program

 -Abigail

-“Probably one of the coolest things I learned during my time in the RDP was coding in OCaml, which is awesome.
+“Probably one of the coolest things I’ve learned being an SP is how to code in OCaml, which is awesome.
 I’m in this sweet spot of understanding the business side of Jane Street while also having some of the tools needed to implement a lot of the ideas we come up with.”

 -Davenport